Home > Reviews > Juno Mattress Review

 Firmness

-Juno Mattress is considered a medium-firm mattress.
-We typically see thinner profile mattresses on the market lean towards the firmer side of the scale, such as the S&S Firm mattress from Silk & Snow.
-So, in comparison to the S&S Firm, this mattress leans a little softer, and may feel more similar to the Douglas mattress, which is owned by the same parent company, GoodMorning.
+The Juno Mattress is considered a medium firm mattress and scored 6/10 on our firmness scale.
+We typically see thinner profile foam mattresses in the budget mattresses category lean toward the firm mattress side of the firmness scale — such as the S&S Firm foam bed from Silk & Snow.
+In comparison to the S&S Firm, the Juno mattress leans softer, and may feel more similar to the Douglas mattress, which is owned by the same parent company, GoodMorning.

 Motion Transfer

-Memory foams are known to perform better in isolating motion, and Juno was fairly good in this area.
-In our Fall 2024 tests, we did not observe any significant vibrations during the motion transfer isolation.
+Memory foam mattresses are known to perform better in motion isolation than hybrid mattress or innerspring designs, and the Juno Mattress was fairly good in this area.
+In our Fall 2024 tests, we did not observe any significant vibrations during motion transfer isolation testing — a positive finding for a value mattress at this price point.

 Cooling